Philosophology: An Inquiry Into Practices

 It is not the critic who counts; not the man who points out how the strong man stumbles, or where the doer of deeds could have done them better.
 The credit belongs to the man who is actually in the arena, whose face is marred by dust and sweat and blood; who strives valiantly; who errs, who comes short again and again, because there is no effort without error and shortcoming; but who does actually strive to do the deeds; who knows great enthusiasms, the great devotions; who spends himself in a worthy cause; who at the best knows in the end the triumph of high achievement, and who at the worst, if he fails, at least fails while daring greatly, so that his place shall never be with those cold and timid souls who neither know victory nor defeat.

 The educational system is more of a business than a place of learning.
 The learning is just as transactional as the tuitions paid.
 Pay money to University, receive list of things to memorize.
 If we fail you, we keep your money.
 The 10–15 weeks of your life, lost forever.
-At the end, here’s a piece of paper.
+At the end, here’s a piece of paper, if you are fortunate.

 The business of education and our society do not teach how to cultivate one’s self.
 The business of education preaches memorization and values fact recital.
 The internet has replaced the need for memorization, and society needs to reformat what an education really means in the 21st century.
 What we need is creative problem-solving.
 The best athletes in the world have some of the most creative and efficient solutions to the ever-changing problems of their sport.
 This can only be achieved through experience.
 A majority of what is sold in the business of sport and training education will not help athletes become better.
 Those who want to help athletes must understand that more interesting and representative movement problems will produce better movement solutions.